bunsenstraat/remix-workshops-cleanup/SolidityBeginnerCourse/data-locations/dataLocations.md

 If we would create a new struct `myMemeStruct2` with the data location *memory* inside the `function f` (line 12) and assign it the value of `myMemeStruct` (line 19), any change to `myMemeStruct2` would also change the value of `myMemeStruct`.

 ### Storage to local storage
-Assignments from *storage* to *local storage* also create references, no copies.
+Assignments from *storage* to *local storage* also create references, not copies.

-If we change the value of the local variable `myStruct` (line 16), the value of our state variable `myStructs` (line 10) changes too.
+If we change the value of the local variable `myStruct` (line 17), the value of our state variable `myStructs` (line 10) changes too.

 ## Storage and memory/calldata
 Assignments between *storage* and *memory* (or *calldata*) create an independent copy, no reference.